ps3mediaserver/ps3mediaserver/contrib/ffmpeg/README.md

     Unpacking ffmpeg-pms (from ffmpeg-pms_1.0.0_amd64.deb) ...
     Setting up ffmpeg-pms (1.0.0) ...

+## Tips <a name="Tips"></a>

+To find cross-platform variables for build tools &c. look in contrib/ffmpeg/build/CMakeCache.txt.

+To see build output suppressed by autoconf/automake:

+    make V=1

+or:

+    ./configure --disable-silent-rules

+See [here](https://lists.gnu.org/archive/html/bug-autoconf/2012-01/msg00009.html) for more details.

 ## Credits <a name="Credits"></a>

 The helper and this documentation are based on [sffmpeg](https://github.com/pyke369/sffmpeg) by [pyke369](https://github.com/pyke369).